 It is still super light, breathable, and hugs the foot very well without being snug.
 At some parts of the mesh, you can see through.

 Okay, you got me.
 The outsole is 100% identical to the first version.
-Which means, it is still covered in (carbon) rubber.
+This means it is still covered in (carbon) rubber.
 Although it is not new, I think it is worth mentioning that the durability of these shoes is insane.

 Wear and tear are minimal, and I would predict that the outsole would last longer than it takes to get a new pair just because they are so affordable.